 Today, Daito-ryu Aikijujutsu is a cultural heritage of the Japanese warrior class with a long history and tradition.
 It was developed as a means of self-defense against unprovoked violence, with the ultimate aim of neutralizing violence, not causing it.
 This is one of the reasons why Daito-ryu relies on using forms (kata) to train in the art, but does not include any kind of competitive matches.
 Further, as a classical Japanese martial art, Daito-ryu goes beyond mere self-defense, offering the way to temper one's body and spirit, with the aim of developing personal character and contributing to the greater social good.

-For more information on the history of Daito-ryu Aikijujutsu, please visit the homepage of our headquarters in Tokyo.
+For more information on the history of Daito-ryu, please visit the homepage of the Daito-ryu Aikijujutsu headquarters in Tokyo.